sndcds/uranus-docs/docs/database/event/event.md

 ### 1. Identification & Ownership

 - `id` (INTEGER, identity, primary key) – Unique identifier for the event.
 - `organizer_id` (INTEGER) – Defines which organizer owns the event.
 Events are deleted when the organizer is deleted (ON DELETE CASCADE).
 - `external_id`(INTEGER) – Optional ID used to link the event to an external system such as imports or APIs.

 ### 2. Location & Venue Information

-- `venue_id`(INTEGER, nullable) – The venue hosting the event.
-If the venue is deleted, related events are deleted as well (ON DELETE CASCADE).
+- `venue_id` (INTEGER, nullable) – The venue hosting the event.
+If the venue is deleted, the `venue_id` is set to `NULL` and the event itself is not deleted (ON DELETE SET NULL).
 - `space_id` (INTEGER, nullable) – Specific room or space in the venue where the event takes place.
 If the space is deleted, this field becomes NULL (ON DELETE SET NULL).
 - `location_id` (INTEGER, nullable) – Optional location reference used when `venue_id` is not provided.
 Allows specifying a location for an event without creating a venue record first.
 - `meeting_point` (TEXT) – Optional meeting location for participants (e.g., “Main entrance”, “Foyer”).
 - `online_event_url` (TEXT) – URL for online/virtual events (stream link, webinar room, etc.).